indievox-inc/TabBarSplitViewController/README.md

 ## How to Use

 Init TabBarSplitViewController and set as rootViewController.
-See example.
+See [Example](https://github.com/indievox-inc/TabBarSplitViewController/tree/master/Example/TabBarSplitViewControllerDemo).

 In primary view controller, showViewController/showDetailViewController are preferred rather than the old pushViewController.

-See [WWDC 2014 Session 216: Building Adaptive Apps with UIKit](https://developer.apple.com/videos/play/wwdc2014-216) for implementation details.
+See [WWDC 2014 Session 216: Building Adaptive Apps with UIKit](https://developer.apple.com/videos/play/wwdc2014-216) for knowledge of implementation details.

 ## Licenses

 All source code is licensed under the MIT License.
-See LICENSE.
+See [LICENSE](https://github.com/indievox-inc/TabBarSplitViewController/blob/master/LICENSE).